pcw8531/Coordinative-structures-scale-free-networks/README.md

 **Simulation code and data for:**

-> Coordinative Structures as Scale-Free Networks: How Cascade and Percolation Dynamics Shape Motor Learning
+> Coordinative structures as scale-free networks: Cascade and percolation dynamics in motor learning with empirical validation

 Submitted to *PLOS Computational Biology*